 (3) The tips and shovels of the FX106 HP are quite soft, but it has a stiff midsection and a stiffer tail, so how forgiving vs. demanding will it feel?

-(4) Given its very rearward mount point, what sort of stance will the FX106 HP prefer, and how will it feel with the bindings mounted in front of its recommended line?
+(4) Given its very rearward mount point, we expect the FX106 HP to reward a very forward, driving stance.
+But how will it feel with the bindings mounted in front of its recommended line?